 - The statement of the decision of the President of the Republic of Poland of 24 July 2017 regarding the judiciary reform

-- The litigation between the Open Dialog Foundation and the Ministry of Foreign Affairs continues.
+- The litigation between the Open Dialogue Foundation and the Ministry of Foreign Affairs continues.
 Another summons to appear was received

-- The court refused the MFA to suspend the Management Board of the Open Dialog Foundation
+- The court refused the MFA to suspend the Management Board of the Open Dialogue Foundation

 - MSZ will appoint a compulsory administrator for the Foundation?
 Bartosz Kramek: “We will be defending ourselves”

-- Wirtualna Polska: the Open Dialog Foundation may be assigned a compulsory administrator
+- Wirtualna Polska: the Open Dialogue Foundation may be assigned a compulsory administrator

 - “We see the Ministry’s call as censorship” – Bartosz Kramek comments on the Ministry’s letter